cuemacro/findatapy/README.md

 # Coding log

+* 15 Jan 2022
+  * Changed read/write on Redis to use Pickle instead of Arrow
 * 14 Dec 2021
   * Fixed bug in overrides for BBG
   * Patched ticker for EUR1Y deposit rate